wp-plugins/yet-another-stars-rating/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the Yet Another Star Rating menu in Settings and set your options.

 == Screenshots ==
 1. Example of yasr in a videogame review
 2. Another example of a restaurant review

 == Changelog ==

+= 0.3.1 =
+* Avoid multiple vote in a same post for logged in user
+* Bug fixes and cleanup

 = 0.3.0 =
 * Now admin can choose if allow only logged in users to vote or logged in and anonymous